themesberg/flowbite-svelte/src/routes/experimental/datepicker.md

 </script>
 ```

-### Use rel=external
+### Use rel="external"

-This component is importing Flowbite datepicker javascript in the svelte:head section.
+This component is importing Flowbite datepicker javascript in the `svelte:head` section.
 When you are
-linking to a page using this component, use `rel=external`.
+linking to a page using this component, use `rel="external"`.

 ## Datepicker example

 Use the following example of an input element to create a datepicker component.
 All you need to do is
 to add the datepicker data attribute to any input element.

 ```svelte example hideOutput
 <script>